zolidlime988/POC/README.md

 3. sh /angular/angular-v2/script.sh
 4. sh /k8s/script.sh

+# How to build angular inside k8s using cmd...
+(V2)

+1. cd POC
+2. sh script.sh

 notes: this is the demo version, further develop will use the helm chart instead of shell script.